matrix-org/matrix-spec-proposals/proposals/2659-appservice-ping.md

 endpoints, it is authenticated using the `hs_token`.
 When the token is correct, this returns HTTP 200 and an empty JSON object as the body.

+Appservices don't need to have any special behavior on this endpoint, but they may use the incoming request to verify that an outgoing ping actually pinged the appservice rather than going somewhere else.

 ### `POST /_matrix/client/v1/appservice/{appserviceId}/ping`
 When the endpoint is called, the homeserver makes a `/_matrix/app/v1/ping` request to the appservice.